 You found the man of your dreams.
 THE ONE.
 He popped the question and you said YES!
 Now it’s your turn to pop the question to the gals you want by your side on your day.
 The ladies that had your back with the heart breaks and cheered you on when you were winning in life!
 Your besties!
 You know exactly who you want by your side.
 You’ve asked them and they said yes.
-Some of your gals be be a bridesmaid veteran and know what to expect and whats expected of them.
+Some of your gals will be a bridesmaid veteran and know what to expect and whats expected of them.
 For others this may be their first time being a bridesmaid.
-This may be your first wedding as well and have no idea on what you should expect from your bridesmaids.
+Most likely, this is your first wedding as well and have no idea on what you should expect from your bridal party.
 So I want to share some advise on how to prep your bridal party.
 Why prep your bridal party?
-Because the more they are in the loop the more smoothly the day will run and the more you’ll enjoy your day together.
+Because the more they are in the loop the smoother the day will run and the more you’ll enjoy your day together.

 How to Prep your Bridal Party